 - You can make these cookies by piping the cookie dough or drop style, depending on your comfort level!

 - Plugrá® Butter has a higher fat content than regular butter, which means this butter makes better pie crusts, flavorful sauces, and buttery cookies.
-You can read more about Is Butter Gluten Free for more information.

-- You can dip them in chocolate, sprinkle with sprinkles or coarse sugar, or enjoy them plain!
+- You can dip them in chocolate, sprinkle them with sprinkles or coarse sugar, or enjoy them plain!

 Ingredient Notes: